 Bridgewater is a medium-sized city located in the state of Massachusetts.
 With a population of 28,805 people and six constituent neighborhoods, Bridgewater is the 68th largest community in Massachusetts.

 Housing costs in Bridgewater are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Also of interest is that Bridgewater has more people living here who work in computers and math than 95% of the places in the US.

-The population of Bridgewater is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.61% of adults in Bridgewater have a bachelor's degree or even advanced degree.
+The education level of Bridgewater citizens is very high relative to the national average among all cities (21.84%): 39.68% of adults in Bridgewater have a bachelor's degree or even advanced degree.

-The per capita income in Bridgewater in 2010 was $33,204, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $132,816 for a family of four.
-However, Bridgewater contains both very wealthy and poor people as well.
+The per capita income in Bridgewater in 2018 was $41,188, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $164,752 for a family of four.

-Bridgewater is a somewhat ethnically-diverse town.
+Bridgewater is a somewhat ethnically-diverse city.
 The people who call Bridgewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bridgewater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bridgewater include Irish, Italian, English, French, Portuguese and German.
+Important ancestries of people in Bridgewater include Irish, Italian, English, Portuguese, and German.

 The most common language spoken in Bridgewater is English.
 Other important languages spoken here include Spanish and Portuguese.